 “It’s been a huge eye-opener.
 Some years they don’t make any money, so it really helps them understand,” Axten says, noting the opportunity for life lessons.

 “It doesn’t matter what you do - there’s always going to be the business side.
 You can figure it out.
 It’s just easier when you’re younger and not in it already.”

-A basic understanding of personal finance is also critical, according to Patti Durand, transition specialist with FCC.
+A basic understanding of personal finance is also critical, according to Patti Durand, agriculture transition specialist.

 “Do they know what income tax is?
 Insurance?
 Credit rating?
 We underestimate how soon it’s helpful to have these conversations,” Durand says.
 “Frequently within farms, personal and business is the same.
 Starting with a good personal acumen creates a good foundation.”